Graham: Defund UN after Israeli settlement vote

 "The bottom line is with all of the problems we have, Israeli settlements are pretty low on my list."
 Graham said.

-Graham said he wanted to work with the UN to help stabilize Iraq and Syria.
+He added that he wanted to work with the UN to help stabilize Iraq and Syria.
 He also was planning a join efforts with the UN to create a Marshall Plan to support countries emerging from conflict, but won't do it unless the UN overturns the resolution

 "I am a huge supporter of foreign aid and the UN," he told CNN.
 "I want to do more, not less.
 But I can't support funding a body that singles out the only democracy in the Middle East who shares our values."